 Apply Metered License

-The new licensing mechanism will be used along with existing licensing method.
-Those customers who want to be billed based on the usage of the API features can use the metered licensing.
-For more details, please refer to Metered Licensing FAQ section.
+The new licensing mechanism will be used along with the existing licensing method.
+Those customers who want to be billed based on the use of API features can use the Metered Licensing.

-You can Change the License File Name
+Changing the License File Name

-When Microsoft Windows is configured to hide extensions of known file types (unfortunately this is default in most Windows installations), the license file will appear to you as ‘Aspose.Words.
-LIC ' in Windows Explorer.
-You are likely to think this is the real file name and call License.SetLicense passing it ‘Aspose.Words.LIC’, but there is no such file, hence the exception.
+When Microsoft Windows is configured to hide extensions for known file types (unfortunately, this is the default in most Windows installations), the license file will appear as “Aspose.Words.
+LIC” in Windows Explorer.
+You will probably think that this is the real file name and call SetLicense passing it “Aspose.Words.LIC”, but there is no such file, hence the exception.

 To solve the problem, rename the file to remove the invisible .xml extension.
 We also recommend you disable the “hide extensions” option in Microsoft Windows.

-Using Multiple Products from Aspose
+Using Multiple Aspose Products

-- Set the License for each Aspose Product Separately.
-Even if you have a single license file for all components, for example ‘Aspose.Total.lic’, you still need to call License.SetLicense separately for each Aspose product you are using in your application.
+- Set the License for each Aspose product separately.
+Even if you have a single license file for all components, for example, “Aspose.Total.lic”, you still need to call SetLicense separately for each Aspose product that you use in your application.